-Rose City Track Club is proud to present the second annual Rose City Mile at Duniway Track in Portland, Oregon on Saturday, June 29th, 2019.
-We’re also excited to announce our first-ever virtual mile, so anyone can participate no matter where they are in the world!
+Rose City Track Club is proud to present the third annual Rose City Mile at Duniway Track in Portland, Oregon on Saturday, June 27th, 2020.
+We’re also excited to bring back the virtual mile, so anyone can participate no matter where they are in the world!
 Our mission is to provide a fun, competitive, and accessible opportunity for runners of all ages and abilities to test themselves in the mile.

 Why the Mile?

 There are few opportunities to compete in the mile, as the 1500m / 1600m are typically the college and high school standards.
-Considering most American runners measure their daily runs and average race pace in terms of miles, we invite participants to challenge themselves in the ultimate test: how fast can you run the mile?
+Considering most American runners measure their daily runs and average race pace in terms of miles, our hope is participants will challenge themselves in the ultimate test: how fast can you run the mile?

 Duniway City Park

-Tucked away among lush fir trees and lilacs, beloved by local runners since 1995 and fully reconstructed in 2017, we couldn’t imagine a more fitting setting than Duniway City Park Track for this classic distance event.
+Tucked away among lush fir trees and lilacs, beloved by local runners since 1995 and fully reconstructed in 2017, there couldn’t be a more fitting setting than Duniway Track for this classic distance event.

 Some fun facts about the park: